sibkru/allure-cpp/BUILD.md

 ## Build steps

-This project uses CMake with FetchContent to automatically download and build dependencies (GoogleTest and nlohmann/json).
+This project uses CMake with FetchContent to automatically download and build dependencies.
 No package manager required!

+By default, no test framework adapters are enabled.
+You must explicitly enable the adapters you need via CMake options.

 ### All Platforms